NEU-ABLE-LAB/SurveyJs-HomeAssistant-Card/README.md

 should prefer `SSH` over `HTTPS`.
 This allows you to easily push to your repository.

+##  For further deep-dive into the code go to code-explainer.md
 ## The Card Code

 Find the code in the file named `survey-js-form-card.js` alongside with this README.